Writing a Resume Summary (With Examples)March 13, 2020

 Here are a few additional resume summary examples with different types of experience and qualifications.
 Use these as inspiration as you write your own summary statement:

-- Organized dental office associate with 7 years’ experience maintaining effective client schedules, billing policies, and office workflows.
+Organized dental office associate with seven years of experience maintaining effective client schedules, billing policies, and office workflows.

-- Well-spoken property manager with 3 years’ supervisory experience and Certified Property Manager credentials.
+Well-spoken property manager with three years of supervisory experience and Certified Property Manager credentials.